-The case stemmed from a dilation and curettage (D&C as it is commonly called) during which the OB/GYN inadvertently perforated the Plaintiff’s uterus, causing more than three quarts of toxic bowel content to leak into her peritoneal cavity.
-The leakage caused her internal organs to be “continually bathed,” as the court called it, in infectious material, which lead to multiple permanent complications.
+The case stemmed from a dilation and curettage (D&C as it is commonly called) during which the OB/GYN inadvertently perforated the Plaintiff’s uterus, causing over three quarts of toxic bowel content to leak into her peritoneal cavity.
+The leakage caused her internal organs to be “continually bathed,” as the court called it, in infectious material, which led to multiple permanent complications.

-On appeal, the doctor contended that the verdict sheet was flawed, that there was improper admission of the hospital’s expert testimony, that there was unfair surprise, and that Defendant was entitled to judgment notwithstanding the verdict.
+On appeal, the doctor contended that the verdict sheet was flawed, that there was an improper admission of the hospital’s expert testimony, that there was an unfair surprise, and that this entitled the Defendant to judgment notwithstanding the verdict.

-This District of Columbia’s Court of Appeals’ 31 page opinion can be found under Townsend v.
+This District of Columbia’s Court of Appeals’ 31-page opinion is found under Townsend v.
 Donaldson on the court’s website.
-If you read the case, one of the things you will find interesting is that the hospital and doctor depart from the usual “malpractice defendants stick together at all costs” game plan to the point there the hospital’s expert expressly opines that the doctor negligently failed to notify the subsequent treating doctor about issues relevant to the care of the patient.
+If you read the case, one thing you will find interesting is that the hospital and doctor depart from the usual “malpractice defendants stick together at all costs” game plan to which the hospital’s expert expressly opines that the doctor negligently failed to notify the subsequent treating doctor about issues relevant to the care of the patient.
 Plaintiffs’ malpractice lawyers rarely get to enjoy that experience, but it is delightful when it happens.